-(18) “Visual runway” means a runway intended solely for the operation of aircraft using visual approach procedures.
+(20) “Visual runway” means a runway intended solely for the operation of aircraft using visual approach procedures.
 [Ord.
 1170B, 2000; Ord.
 1157, 1998; Ord.
 1129 § 2, 1993]

-17.80.030 Airport zones.
+17.80.030 Airport overlay maps.

-(1) General.
-In order to carry out the provisions of this chapter, there are hereby created and established certain zones which include all of the land lying beneath the approach surfaces, transitional surfaces, horizontal surfaces, and conical surfaces as they apply to the Packwood Airport.
-Such zones are shown on the Packwood Airport approach and clear zone map, which will be made a part of this chapter.
-An area located in more than one of the following zones is considered to be only in the zone with the more restrictive height limitation.
+In order to carry out the provisions of this chapter, there are hereby created and established certain zones which include all of the land lying beneath the approach surfaces, transitional surfaces, horizontal surfaces, and conical surfaces as they apply to the Packwood, Ed Carlson Memorial Field, and Chehalis-Centralia airports.

+(1) For the Packwood and Ed Carlson Memorial Field airports, such zones are shown on the airport approach and clear zone map, which is adopted by reference as part of this chapter.

+(2) For the Chehalis-Centralia Airport, such zones are shown on the Chehalis-Centralia Airport Imaginary Surfaces Drawing, prepared in conjunction with the Airport Master Plan (2000), Map 85 at 17.200.030 which is adopted by reference as part of this chapter.

+An area located in more than one of the zones is considered to be only in the zone with the more restrictive height limitation.

+17.80.035 Airport zones.

 The various zones are hereby established and defined as follows:

+(1) Approach Zone.

-(a) Visual Runway Visual Approach Zone.
-The inner edge of this approach zone coincides with the width of the primary surface and is 250 feet wide for Runway 1/19.
+(a) Packwood Approach Zone.
+For the Packwood Airport, the inner edge of this approach zone coincides with the width of the primary surface and is 250 feet wide for Runway 1/19.
 The approach zone expands outward uniformly to a width of 1,250 feet at a horizontal distance of 5,000 feet from the primary surface.
 Its centerline is the continuation of the centerline of the runway.

+(b) Ed Carlson Approach Zone.
+For the Ed Carlson Memorial Field Airport, the inner edge of this approach zone coincides with the width of the primary surface and is 500 feet wide for Runway 5/23.
+The approach zone expands outward uniformly to a width of 1,500 feet at a horizontal distance of 5,000 feet from the primary surface.
+Its centerline is the continuation of the centerline of the runway.

+(c) Chehalis-Centralia Larger than Utility Approach Zone.
+For the Chehalis-Centralia Airport, the inner edge of this approach zone coincides with the width of the primary surface and is 500 feet wide.
+The approach zone expands outward uniformly to a width of 3,500 feet at a horizontal distance of 10,000 feet from the primary surface.
+Its centerline is the continuation of the centerline of the runway.

-(b) Transitional Zones.
+(2) Transitional Zones.
 The transitional zones are the areas beneath the transitional surfaces.